 Adult & Teen Classes Summer 2018

-Three 4-week sessions 7:00-8:00p 7:00-8:00p 8:00-9:00p TAP DANCE BASICS 1 & 2, for Musical Theater (7-8pm) HIP HOP (7-8pm) – This class is running for Session 2!
-Please Note: Class is cancelled on July 16.
-MUSICAL THEATER DANCE (8-9pm) – This class is running for Session 2!
-Please Note: Class is cancelled on July 16.
+We are in Summer Session 3 now through Aug 30!
+See below classes which are running and allow drop-in students.
+7:00-8:00p 7:00-8:00p 8:00-9:00p TAP DANCE BASICS 1 & 2, for Musical Theater (7-8pm) – This class is running for Session 3!
+Drop-in students are welcome.
+HIP HOP (7-8pm) – This class is running for Session 3!
+Drop-in students are welcome.
+MUSICAL THEATER DANCE (8-9pm) – This class is running for Session 3!
+Drop-in students are welcome.
 Janna Gerke (B) Steve Irwin (A or C) Steve Irwin (A or C) LATIN DANCE BASICS (7-8pm) Session 1 ONLY!
-6:15-7:30p MODERN BASICS: Floor & Inversion Emphasis – Session 1 ONLY DUNHAM MODERN with Visiting Guest Instructors Jeanne Speier and Jahanna Blunt – July 10 & 17 MODERN DANCE – Session 3 ONLY Alissa Stachowski (A) Jeanne Speier & Jahanna Blunt (A) Michelle Morano (A) Alissa Stachowski (A) TAP DANCE BASICS 1 – CANCELLED for Session 2.
+6:15-7:30p MODERN BASICS: Floor & Inversion Emphasis – Session 1 ONLY DUNHAM MODERN with Visiting Guest Instructors Jeanne Speier and Jahanna Blunt – July 10 & 17 ONLY MODERN DANCE – Session 3 ONLY – This class is running for Session 3!
+Drop-in students are welcome.
+Alissa Stachowski (A) Jeanne Speier & Jahanna Blunt (A) Michelle Morano (A) Alissa Stachowski (A) Jeanne Speier & Jahanna Blunt (A) TAP DANCE BASICS 1 – CANCELLED for Session 3.
 Area Choreographer’s Festival Master Class with Theresa Bautista of Moving Collective, Louisville, KY Dunham Modern Masterclass Series – 6 Classes with Certified Dunham Instructor Jeanne Speier, July 10-12 & Visiting Guest Instructor Jahanna Blunt.
 What age & general level are these adult & teen classes for?
 You are at the Adult & Teens class page.
 All these “adult classes” list a recommended level for adults and teens 13+.

 Adult Class Schedule Summer 2018